IsCrecTu/sniper_bot/README.md

 1. Setup your own Algorand node.
 See https://nodekit.run/ or https://algorand.co/run-a-node.
 2. Get that node synced.
 3. Shut the Algorand node down.
-4. Edit the config.json file in the algorand node directory (ubuntu is usually /var/lib/algorand).
-Change 'ForceFetchTransactions: false' to 'ForceFetchTransactions: true' (if you don't have a config.json, rename the config.json.example).
+4. Open the config.json file in the algorand node directory (ubuntu is usually /var/lib/algorand).
+If you don't have a config.json, rename the config.json.example.
+5. Change 'ForceFetchTransactions: false' to 'ForceFetchTransactions: true'
 6. Start the Algorand node up.
 7. Create a virtualenv for python (ubuntu command: 'python3 -m venv venv')
 8. Activate it depending on OS (ubuntu command: 'source venv/bin/activate')
 9. Run 'pip install -r requirements.txt' (You can also just run 'pip install py-algorand-sdk python-dotenv')
-5. Rename the .env.example file to .env
+10. Rename the .env.example file to .env
-5. Open the .env file and update the following:
+11. Open the .env file and update the following:

      ALGOD_TOKEN is the Algorand node token found in the algod.token file where you modified the config.json file.